-First-year participants can submit the Assessment without providing GRESB Investor Members, and fund managers in the case of the Infrastructure Asset Assessment, with the ability to request access to their results.
+First-year participants can opt-out of allowing GRESB Investors Members, or Fund Managers in the case of the Infrastructure Asset Assessment, to request access to their data and GRESB results.
 This is referred to as a “Grace Period”.

 First-year participants wishing to report under the Grace Period can select the option on an entity-by-entity basis from the settings section in the Assessment Portal.
 Participants who select the “Grace Period” option can decide to unselect the option following receipt of their results.
 The Grace Period is not available in the second year of participation, regardless of whether it was used in the first year or not.

 All participants paying the participation fee (either annually or at the time of submission) will receive Benchmark Reports for all of their reporting entities, whether or not they report an entity under “Grace Period”.
-As such, membership fees are calculated based on the total number of reporting entities.
+As such, participation fees are calculated based on the total number of reporting entities.